| |

 that the memory of them has survived throughout Europe to the

 present day.
-Some Christians acknowledge that this body was
+Some Christians acknowledge that the Inquisition

-one of the most sinister that the world has ever known, and
+was one of the most sinister that the world has ever known,

 there are many others prepared to defend its record.